 Canada is a country which attracts immigrants across the world.
-Last year itself around 1 lakh Indians obtained the status of permanent residents in Canada.
+Last year itself around 100 thousand Indians obtained the status of permanent residents in Canada.
 The total number of immigrants obtaining a similar status stands at 405,000, despite the pandemic.
 However, with this massive inflow of immigrants, there is a rise in fraud.

 The ideal targets for fraud are the newcomers who are unaware of the regulations and rules of the functionality of a business or a government.
 Canadian Law protects its residents by giving them certain rights and freedoms.